agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Predicate**: will contain [2].

 **Example**: We take a population of mean 0 and sd 1.
-From which we take a sample of 100 units.

-For [1] we take a random sample where we compute our expected 95% confidence interval for the mean.
-We compute it as follows:
+For [1] we take a random sample with 100 units where we compute our expected 95% confidence interval for the mean.
+We compute it as
+follows:

 ``` R
 ## compute sample, se and q